 • Deliverable 1.2 - Specification of use case scenarios:

-Deliverable 1.2, released in month 8 of the project, describes the initial use cases for the Co-Living system.
+Deliverable 1.2 describes the initial use cases for the Co-Living system.
 Theses use cases form the basis for the system design and future realisations.

 • Deliverable 1.3 - Specification of ethical, privacy and legal considerations: